-Glenwood Boy's Basketball prepares for IHSA postseason
+Glenwood boy's basketball prepares for IHSA postseason

-CHATHAM, IL.
-(WAND-TV) -- The Glenwood Titans begin their 2021-22 IHSA postseason on Wednesday against Bethalto Civic Memorial at home in the Regional Semifinals.
+CHATHAM, Ill.
+(WAND) -- The Glenwood Titans begin their 2021-22 IHSA postseason on Wednesday against Bethalto Civic Memorial at home in the Regional Semifinals.

 It's a game and postseason they've been preparing for all season long as one of the top teams in central Illinois.